manahiliqbal/Study-Sage/README.md

 # Study Sage

-An intelligent PDF assistant that combines the power of Google's Gemini API with web search capabilities to provide comprehensive answers to your questions.
+An intelligent study assistant that combines the power of Google's Gemini API with web search capabilities to provide comprehensive answers to your questions.
 The application features a modern web interface with support for both text and voice interactions, along with a flashcard generation system for enhanced learning.
+Designed specifically for students and researchers, Study Sage helps you process PDF documents, generate study materials, and interact with your content in new ways.

 ## Features